mrdja026/clone-gpt/session.md

 ## Behave like my second brain.
 Work through the problem until you’d naturally stop after ~30 minutes.

 READ ALL THE Projects A and B
 Suggest edits, commands, or code.
-Use @Readme.md files and general.mdc Guidelines for info about the project and tech stack.You are a fullstack eng who knows everything, how to debug, log, read logs.
-If it is broken not working devise a plan and iterate.
-You can run every command in this directory or Repo B
+Use @Readme.md files and general.mdc Guidelines for info about the project and tech stack.
+You can run every command in this directory.
-Afer every completion silently exedcute event-codex/tools.
-Allways first create plans and then execute them

 ## Current Status & TODO (Testing MCP end-to-end)

 - Status
-  - Project A now points to Repo B MCP via `.env` `MCP_SERVER_PATH`.
+  - MCP can run in three modes (no code changes):
+    1) Direct Jira adapter (default)
+    2) Fixtures (`MCP_USE_FIXTURES=1`)
+    3) External HTTP MCP via `MCP_BASE_URL`
-  - Jira credentials populated in Project A `.env`.
+  - Jira credentials are read from `.env`.
-  - Extra MCP debug logging added in `server/mcp/mcp.service.ts` to diagnose 500s.
-  - Added docs and a shell script to automate verification:
-    - Guide: `CheckStuff.md`
-    - Script: `scripts/check-mcp.sh`

 - TODO (execute and verify)
-  - [ ] Run the check script and confirm the four calls succeed (ping, tools, ticket SCRUM-8, projects).
+  - [ ] Confirm four calls succeed (ping, tools, ticket SCRUM-8, projects).
   - [ ] If Vite moves to 8081, confirm proxy tests still pass; otherwise use direct Nest (3001).
   - [ ] If 500s occur, read `[MCP]` lines in server logs to fix MCP path/deps.

 - How to test
-  - Option A: automated script (recommended)
-    - `bash scripts/check-mcp.sh`
-    - The script will:
-      - Load `.env`, validate `MCP_SERVER_PATH` and Jira vars
-      - Ensure Repo B deps if needed, start `pnpm dev`, wait for readiness
-      - Probe via Vite proxy (8080/8081) and direct Nest (3001)
-      - Print `[MCP]` debug lines if any 500s occur
-    - See `CheckStuff.md` for full rationale and expected outcomes

-  - Option B: manual curl (through proxy; adjust to 8081 if Vite chose it)
+  - Manual curl (through proxy; adjust to 8081 if Vite chose it)
     - `curl -i http://localhost:8080/api/ping`
     - `curl -i http://localhost:8080/api/mcp/tools`
     - `curl -s -X POST http://localhost:8080/api/mcp/tool -H "Content-Type: application/json" -d '{"name":"fetch_jira_ticket","arguments":{"ticketKey":"SCRUM-8"}}'`